IIxauII/sose/README.md

 * https://apps.apple.com/de/app/restaurant-pass/id1541655392

 I was not satisfied with the user exerience in the webbrowser and wanted to achieve a unified solution for all end devices.
+Also needed an excuse to learn ionic 😅

 ## Backend